We have already reviewed the basic strategies for power.

 - The authority that people grant you by virtue of your qualities (unofficial authority)

-When people perceive you as having authority, they feel like they must obey you (official), or that they want to follow you and be influenced b you (unofficial).
+When people know you have authority, they know they must obey you or punishment will follow (official).
+When they want to follow you and be influenced by you, they freely elect you as a leader (unofficial).

 When you combine both, people feel that it’s right and fair for you to have power over them.

-The more authority people think you have, the more you influence people.
+The more authority people feel you have, the more you influence people.

 On the other hand, when you can decrease or question someone else’s authority, you delegitimize their power and hobble their ability to persuade and influence.